The veteran suicide rate is more than double that of the civilian rate.

 Service members and veterans face many stressors that can increase their risk for suicide.
 Risk factors include both combat and peacetime challenges, like traumatic experiences and frequent moves.
 Left unaddressed, stressors can become overwhelming.
 Service members and veterans may be more vulnerable to substance use disorders and mood disorders because of high levels of stress.
 Both disorders are associated with military suicide.
 Other stressors that increase suicide risk include relationship problems, work problems and disciplinary or legal issues.

 There isn’t a ‘one-size-fits-all’ solution.
 What works for one person may not be right for another.
 Some service members and veterans find that alternative therapies — such as yoga and meditation — help them cope with issues like PTSD, while others may respond better to talk therapy.
 Some military spouses benefit from participating in retreats for warriors and their families, while others prefer individual or couples sessions with a mental health counselor.

 The first step though is getting the service member to speak up and ask for help.
-TW Foundation speaks at veterans organizations, hospitals, and more with a message of understanding and hope.
+Defeat Suicide Foundation speaks at veterans organizations, hospitals, and more with a message of understanding and hope.
 As veterans we understand the challenges and are able to clearly speak and offer hope.
 Teaming with our resource and partner organizations, we are able to offer services that can connect with every veteran.